Fresh Claim Asylum in London

-What is a Fresh Claim?
+What is a fresh claim?

-As Immigration solicitors are aware fresh claims are governed by Paragraph 353 of the Immigration Rules:
+Fresh claims are governed by Paragraph 353 of the Immigration Rules:

 “Fresh Claims 353.
 When a human rights or asylum claim has been refused and any appeal relating to that claim is no longer pending, the decision maker will consider any further submissions and, if rejected, will then determine whether they amount to a fresh claim.

 The submissions will amount to a fresh claim if they are significantly different from the material that has previously been considered.
 The submissions will only be significantly different if the content:

 (ii) taken together with the previously considered material, created a realistic prospect of success, notwithstanding its rejection.

 This paragraph does not apply to claims made overseas.

 353A.
 Consideration of further submissions shall be subject to the procedures set out in these Rules.
 An applicant who has made further submissions shall not be removed before the Secretary of State has considered the submissions under paragraph 353 or otherwise.